fietsknecht/minipos/README.md

 The <i>binary</i> directory contains the most recent MINIPOS.TOS.
 It requires the included directories DATA, RECEIPTS and TOOLS.
 The DATA directory contains sample files needed by the program.
 Receipts will be stored in the RECEIPTS directory.
 TOOLS contains a helper program (GAPFTP).
 <br>The program should run on any Atari (or Atari emulator) that can display 80x25 chars in 4 colours.
-You will need an internet connection to use the sms and webhook functions (see below).
+You will need an internet connection to use the sms and webhook functionality (see below).

 <b>Configuration</b>